otienojoseph/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 0-current_working_directory: Print absolute current path
 - l-listit: Lists your current directory
 - 2-bring_me_home: Bring you to the home directory
 - 3-listfiles: List all files in long mode
 - 4-listmorefiles: List all files including hidden files
+- 5-listfilesdigitonly: List directories with user and group ID's displayed numerically